pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ## I'd like to help, what can I do?

 You can [report bugs](#bug-reports), work on [issues](https://github.com/pivotal-cf/pivotal-ui/issues), update existing components, or create new ones.
-Feel free to [email us](mailto:pivotal-ui@pivotal.io) if you have further questions.

 ## Setting up your environment